Procurement Under Control: Managing Suppliers

 2. Maverick buying

 Maverick buying is purchasing outside agreed channels or contracts.
 A branch manager orders directly from a supplier, a colleague signs up for a software subscription without checking whether a contract already exists.
 The result: duplicate contracts, missed volume discounts and no overview of total spending.
+According to the Hackett Group, 10 to 20 percent of targeted procurement savings are lost to this kind of uncontrolled buying.

 3. Unchecked price indexation